ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 `ERROR at line 1: Unknown command '\-'`

-All currently maintained MariaDB server versions got this breaking change, including 10.5.25, 10.6.18, 10.11.8, 11.0.6, 11.1.5, 11.2.4 and 11.4.2.
+All currently maintained MariaDB server versions contain this breaking change, including 10.5.25, 10.6.18, 10.11.8, 11.0.6, 11.1.5, 11.2.4 and 11.4.2.

-You can read the details in the innocently titled article [MariaDB Dump File Compatibility Change](https://mariadb.org/mariadb-dump-file-compatibility-change/)
+You can read about the details in this innocently titled article: [MariaDB Dump File Compatibility Change](https://mariadb.org/mariadb-dump-file-compatibility-change/)

 ## What does it mean to my DDEV projects?